ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 - Kodi Ross from FB Steam Deck Community for the Rick and Morty theme. <br>
 - insanelymac and its forum members for creating beautiful Clover themes. <br>
 - Metabolix for his HackBGRT that loads a custom splash screen (BGRT) for Windows.
 I modified it a bit so it plays nicely with this Clover script.<br>
-- and the rest of WindowsOnDeck reddit community / discord server!
+- and the rest of WindowsOnDeck reddit community / discord server!<br>
+- PS I forgot to mention LOUP the author of the OpenAsRoot KDE extension.